MicrosoftDocs/learn/learn-pr/wwl-azure/security-storage/includes/11-enable-infrastructure-encryption-double-encryption-data.md

 To doubly encrypt your data, you must first create a storage account or an encryption scope that is configured for infrastructure encryption.

 *Infrastructure encryption is recommended for scenarios where doubly encrypting data is necessary for compliance requirements.
-For most other scenarios, Azure Storage encryption provides a sufficiently powerful encryption algorithm, and there is unlikely to be a benefit to using infrastructure encryption.*
+For most other scenarios, Azure Storage encryption provides a sufficiently powerful encryption algorithm, and there's unlikely to be a benefit to using infrastructure encryption.*

 ## Create an account with infrastructure encryption enabled

 To enable infrastructure encryption for a storage account, you must configure a storage account to use infrastructure encryption at the time that you create the account.
-Infrastructure encryption cannot be enabled or disabled after the account has been created.
+Infrastructure encryption can't be enabled or disabled after the account has been created.
 The storage account must be of type general-purpose v2 or premium block blob.

 To use the Azure portal to create a storage account with infrastructure encryption enabled, follow these steps: